List of The Galaxy Railways characters: José Antonio Valdivia

-The Pilot of the Iron Burger.
-He joined the SDF after being part of the Revolutionary Armed Forces on Planet Azaras.
-His movements on the battlefield are likened to a snake or a gust of wind, that's how refined of a warrior he is.
+The Pilot of the Iron Berger, he joined the SDF after being part of the Revolutionary Armed Forces on Planet Azaras.
+His movements on the battlefield are likened to a snake or a gust of wind, that is how refined of a warrior he is.

-He is a self-proclaimed layabout and often tells Murase that he's too lazy to follow orders.
+He is a self-proclaimed layabout and often tells Murase that he is too lazy to follow orders.
 He loves being in Vega Platoon, as he sees his future as obscure.
-He's a skilled gunner, but loves to drink and sit in hot tubs.
+He is a skilled gunner, but loves to drink and sit in hot tubs.

 He was killed due to blunt head trauma during the final battle with the Alfort Armada.

 Moritz Schneider

-The Radar and Communications Officer of Vega Platoon.
-He was assigned to the platoon after graduating from SDF training.
-He's a great all-around soldier, technology-savvy and able to pilot most craft well.
+The Radar and Communications Officer of Vega Platoon, he was assigned to the platoon after graduating from SDF training.
+He is a great all-around soldier, technology-savvy and able to pilot most craft well.
 He has different ideas on tactics, thankfully not different enough that Murase sees them as silly.

 He has an indomitable and chivalrous spirit, and always tries to put on his best face in front of women.

 He was killed when the Gustav Cannons exploded during the final battle with the Alfort Armada.